ramiro95/Data-Analysis-Project-Samples/README.md

 # 📊 Data & Research Portfolio

 Welcome!
 This repository is a collection of projects that demonstrate my skills in **data analysis, visualization, research, and technical problem solving**.
-My background combines **physics, research & analysis (RAND)**, and **special education data tracking**, giving me a unique perspective on applying analytics across domains.
+My background combines **physics** and **research & analysis (RAND)**, giving me a unique perspective on applying analytics across domains.
+Note, these project samples are modified/adapted accordingly to exclude sensitive, classified data from the actual projects completed at my job.

 ---

-## 🔑 Highlights

-- **Languages & Tools:** Python (pandas, plotly, matplotlib), SQL, Excel, Jupyter Notebooks
-- **Focus Areas:** Supply chain mapping, quantitative modeling, education data tracking, visualization for decision-making
-- **Strengths:** Turning messy, multi-source data into clear insights and interactive visuals

 ---